omkar-shelke25/ckad-killercoda/Blue-Green/step1.md

 ---

-## Try to solve this yourself first, then check the solution if needed:
+## Try to solve this yourself first!
 <details>
 <summary>Short Notes On Canary and Blue-Green</summary>